 Considerations for Accommodations for Research Sites and Qualifying or Preliminary Exams

 Graduate students with disabilities should also consider the type and nature of the research that you may be doing either independently or with a supervising faculty member.
 This could include–but is not limited to–a thesis or dissertation.
 Some of these situations may require accommodations.
-Be sure to discuss these needs early with your faculty supervisor, Rackham’s Disability Coordinator and/or SSD staff.
+Be sure to discuss these needs early with your faculty supervisor, Rackham’s Resolution Officer, and/or SSD staff.

 In the case of extraordinary exam situations such as comprehensive, qualifying, and preliminary exams, graduate students should begin well in advance of the exam date to pursue appropriate accommodations for that unique testing situation.
 This might include:

 - Working with committee and faculty members in advance to determine possibilities for accommodations.

 View Rackham's list of campus and community resources for students.